keu/docs/guides/airflow-sql.md

 WHERE state = {{ conf['state_variable'] }}
 ```

-If you need a parameter that is not available as a built-in variable/macro, such as a value from another task in your DAG, you can also pass that parameter into your query using the operator:
+If you need a parameter that is not available as a built-in variable or a macro, such as a value from another task in your DAG, you can also pass that parameter into your query using the operator:

 ```python
 opr_param_query = SnowflakeOperator(